 Awards Program Administrators

-The Energy Management Leadership Awards is managed by Energetics Incorporated, which served as the awards administrator for the CEM’s former Energy Management Working Group (EMWG).
-The EMWG was launched in 2010 by the CEM and IPEEC and officially concluded its work in September 2020.
+The Energy Management Leadership Awards is managed by Energetics Incorporated with technical support from the United Nations Industrial Development Organization (UNIDO).
+Energetics served as the awards administrator for the CEM’s former Energy Management Working Group (EMWG).
+The EMWG was launched in 2010 by the CEM and IPEEC, with UNIDO serving as the EMWG Operating Agent in 2016 until the initiative officially concluded its work in September 2020.